Birds of North America Home Page

 • Winter

-Distribution: In a matter of approx. 30 years, this dove has been sighted in southern Ontario, west across the southern portions of the prairies, to a few sightings in Alaska, to southern California, east across all the states to the tip of southern Florida, north to the US and Canadian Atlantic border.
+Distribution: In a matter of approx. 30 years of being introduced in 1980's, this dove has been sighted in southern Ontario, west across the southern portions of the prairies, to a few sightings in Alaska, to southern California, east across all the states to the tip of southern Florida, north to the US and Canadian Atlantic border.
 It is now being seen through all of Mexico and into Central America.

 References to Other Bird Sites: